-Robert Thirsk, is a Canadian engineer, physician and former Canadian Space Agency astronaut.
+Robert Thirsk is a Canadian engineer and physician, and a Canadian Space Agency astronaut.

-Born on 17 August 1953 in western Canada, Robert Thirsk studied mechanical engineering at the University of Calgary and at the Massachusetts Institute of Technology (MIT).
-Thirsk also holds a doctorate in medicine from McGill University and a Master of Business Administration from the MIT Sloan School of Management.
+Robert Thirsk was born on August 17, 1953 in New Westminster, British Columbia, Canada.
+He received a Bachelor of Science in Mechanical Engineering from the University of Calgary, a Master of Science in Mechanical Engineering from the Massachusetts Institute of Technology (MIT), a Doctorate of Medicine from McGill University, and a Master of Business Administration from the MIT Sloan School of Management.

 Robert was selected in 1983 to the Canadian astronaut corps and began training in 1984.
 He has been involved in various Canadian Space Agency (CSA) projects including parabolic flight campaigns, cardiovascular research and mission simulations.

 In 1996, Robert Thirsk flew as a payload specialist aboard space shuttle mission STS-78, the Life and Microgravity Spacelab mission.
 During this 17-day flight aboard Columbia, he and his six crewmates performed 43 international experiments devoted to the study of life and materials sciences.

 In 2004, he trained at the Yuri Gagarin Cosmonaut Training Centre near Moscow and became certified as a flight engineer for the Soyuz spacecraft.
 For many years in the mid-2000s, Robert served as Capcom at the Mission Control Center in Houston and as Eurocom at the Columbus Control Centre in Oberpfaffenhofen, Germany in support of International Space Station (ISS) crew activities.